 MDA successfully operates a multi-site business model with employees/recruiters at several locations nationwide.
 Recruiters go through extensive training in both sales and marketing specialties in order to have continuity with providers and hospitals to facilitate quick and personal service to every customer.
-Each recruiter covers one specialty and one geographic region whereas competitors typically have separate sales and marketing personnel that can add more contacts and confusion to the staffing process.
+Each recruiter typically covers one specialty and one geographic region whereas competitors typically have separate sales and marketing personnel that can add more contacts and confusion to the staffing process.
 Recruiters are also responsible for managing accounts, including the responsibility for collecting amounts due from customers, enabling MDA to have a single point of contact for customers.
-MDA currently employs approximately 76 physician staffing recruiters throughout its organization, including its Atlanta area headquarters, as well as in its offices in Denver and Dallas.
+MDA currently employs approximately 77 physician staffing recruiters throughout its organization, including its Atlanta area headquarters, as well as its office in Dallas, Texas.